ibm-cloud-docs/secrets-manager/getting-started.md

 {: toc-services="secrets-manager"}
 {: toc-completion-time="10m"}

 With {{site.data.keyword.secrets-manager_full}}, you can create, lease, and centrally manage secrets that are used in {{site.data.keyword.cloud_notm}} services or your custom-built applications.
-Secrets are stored in a dedicated Secrets Manager instance, backed by HashiCorp Vault.
+Secrets are stored in a dedicated {{site.data.keyword.secrets-manager_short}} instance, built on open source HashiCorp Vault.
 {:shortdesc}

 ## Objective